Qi Xueqi: Early life

-Zhou Demin's brief biography of General Qi Xueqi said that he came back to Changsha after graduating from Tsinghua and worked as a professor at Hunan University, teaching literature and foreign language, while other sources say that he had not graduate until 1923 when he went to the US.
+Zhou Demin's brief biography of General Qi Xueqi said that he came back to Changsha after graduating from Tsinghua and worked as a professor at Hunan University, teaching literature and foreign language, while other sources say that he had not graduated until 1923 when he went to the US.

 In 1923, Qi went to the city of Northfield, Vermont in the US and majored in horsemanship at Norwich University.

 Career

 When he returned to in 1929, he was appointed regimental commander of the 6th Military Police Regiment in Nanjing.
 On January 28, 1932, he led his 6th Regiment to Shanghai when the Japanese attacked Zhabei District.
 As the commander of the 6th Military Police Regiment, he was on garrison duty in Shanghai and fought a fierce battle against the army of Japan.
 He was given many awards in the next several years for his bravery in battle.

 In 1938 Qi Xueqi came to Changsha and was appointed commander of the city's tax policy.
 It was an official post with little to do.
 He applied to fight in the front because he thought that a soldier should be fighting instead of in the rear.

 In 1942, he was sent to Burma as vice-commander of the 38th division while the commander was Sun Li-jen.
 The task of the 38th division was assisting the Allies in their fight against the Japanese.